atorasi/cbNFT/README.md

 #ethkilla
-software that puts cheap nonsense on the airwaves.
+software, withdraws funds from OKX and minitizes Coinbase NFT on the Base network

 How to use: